• -176 Days

 Once you get to the start area, remember to use the toilets, leave your bag in the cloakroom, and head directly to the start corrals.

-What happens if I don’t arrive before the closing of the Start Corrals at 6:15 am?
+What happens if I don’t arrive before the closing of the Start Corrals at 5:50 am?

-Unfortunately, if you arrive after 6:15 am to your Start Corral you will have to start from the last Corral.
-If you arrive after 6:30 am, you will not be able to be part of the race.
+Unfortunately, if you arrive after 5:50 am to your Start Corral you will have to start from the last Corral.
+If you arrive after 6:00 am, you will not be able to be part of the race.

 The Start Corrals are arranged by category and will be marked with highly visible signs.
 The order of the riders in the corrals goes from youngest to oldest and according to the distinctive colors of the personal numbers for each category.
-Riders with special abilities (tandem and adapted bicycles that are authorized) will start behind the last Corral.

 Will the circuit be closed to vehicle traffic?